john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 When presented with the problem of too-much-content-not-enough-space, some web site owners think, "I know, I'll use a tooltip hover" or "a modal dialog."
 These are antipatterns, plain and simple.
-They a) hide what ought to be apparent to the user, making them think, and b) convert the fundamental human-computer task, 99% of the time to read and learn, into *interacting* with the computer in order to read and learn.
+They a) hide what ought to be apparent to the user, forcing them to think, and b) convert the fundamental human-computer task, 99% of the time to read and learn, into *interacting* with the computer in order to read and learn.

-Remember you're constantly testing your own site, navigating to all its dark corners.
+Remember you constantly test your own site, navigating to all its dark corners.
 You may even become proud of this interactivity.
-But interactivity to your users is a *cost*, physical & mental (they'd rather just read, and not interact).
+But interactivity to your users is a *cost*, physical & mental.

-Physical because the user has to exercise their mouse skills to invoke these *data-hiding* design decisions, tooltips & dialogs.
-Mental because they have to know to do it, and how their situation changes when they do.
-This is the abstract problem with *modes*.[^3]
+Physical because the user has to exercise their mouse skills to invoke these *data-hiding* design decisions.
+Mental because they have to know to do it, how their situation changes when they do, and remember what they were doing beforehand.
+This is the problem with **modes**, temporary, sometimes imperceivable states in your software, where things suddenly behave differently than what the user is accustomed to.
+Or the user must context switch to and address another task before returning to their original one.
+Like clicking the X on your "Like Us On Facebook" popup.

-WHY YOU ALREADY KNOW MODES ARE ANNOYING (HOPEFULLY THEY'RE SOUNDING MORE AND MORE LIKE A DESIGNER'S COP-OUT)

-BRINGING IT BACK TO TOOLTIPS & DIALOGS

-MOBILE IS ONLY BRINGING THE PROBLEM WITH THESE CLOSER TO THE FOREFRONT - IMPOSSIBILITY AND OFTEN CSS IMPLEMENTATION
+The dubious nature of modes is another paper in itself.
+Let's just say, every time you add a mode, you dump work on the user.
+You have failed your user.

+Getting back to hovers and dialogs.
+Both of these require modes, which are bad for the aforementioned reasons.
+On mobile, the story is only worse.

+On mobile, there is **no** concept of a hover.
+Hover-invoked things like tooltips are completely inaccessible to mobile users, in most hover implementations.

+On mobile, dialogs add further to an already strained cognitive load, with the tyranny of single-purpose apps the user must multitask between.
+A dialog is yet another.
+Also, in many web modal dialog implementations, they resist the user actually zooming and reading them and dismissing them (the more you zoom in, the more the dialog goes off screen).

+Solution: interaction & modes are costly to users, so avoid them.
+Instead,

+1. *Show the data* or descriptions in context.
+If it's not important enough to show in context, delete it (#5).
+2. Establish clear & consistent symbology, so the user knows what they're getting into without having to read.
+3. In the case of dialogs that gather user input, let them do it as part of their existing flow, not on your terms by interrupting them with something they won't read anyway.
+4. If you absolutely must give the middle finger to your users by introducing a mode or interaction, please use implementations that work on touch screens.

-#### 7. Avoid Modes: Inner Scrolls
+#### 7. Avoid Interaction & Modes: Inner Scrolls

 ABOVE THE FOLD / INNER SCROLL

 #### 8. No, Really, Show the Data

-Photo gallery sites aside, I wonder if PageSpeed could issue a warning for *too little content*.
+I wonder if PageSpeed could issue a warning for *too little content*.
 Probably not, but when presented with the problem of too-much-content-not-enough-space, some web site owners forget they could get rid of a vacuous graphic, carousel, or Flash intro, making space for solving user problems instead.

 Finally, if you're hiding data *on purpose* out of fear of information overload, remember, "[there's no such thing as information overload, only bad